Zireael07/awesome-tabletop-rpgs/readme.md

 Many systems that are otherwise paid have free quickstarts.
 NOTE: unless explicitly indicated, those are NOT under open licenses!
 You can read and play them, but NOT use the content in your own ttrpg!

 - [Alternity](https://www.drivethrurpg.com/product/249531/Alternity-Science-Fiction-RPG-Demo-Pack) - a free demo of a new version of Alternity, an rpg with an interesting dice mechanic (roll d20 and add or substract a second die)
+- [Aspect Prime](https://www.thegamecrafter.com/games/aspect-prime-dice/download/7302E912-CE92-11EA-B0F1-79A41D859782) - an awesome system using custom dice.
+If you missed the beta, this is the way to see how their dice work.
 - [Beta Red](https://www.drivethrurpg.com/product/342799/Beta-Red-Quickstart) - an awesome cyberpunkish system using a d6 dice pool
 - [Burning Wheel](https://www.drivethrurpg.com/product/98542/Burning-Wheel-Gold-Hub-and-Spokes)
 - [Carbon Grey](https://www.drivethrurpg.com/product/367220/Carbon-Grey-RPG--Quickstart-Guide) - a derivative of Opend6 that is available for free, and the setting primer is PWYW